SurveySensum

 3. Maintain Consistency across Multiple Touchpoints

-Businesses are providing consistent experiences across various touchpoints through different channels such as physical stores, online platforms, and customer support channels, which can be challenging.
+Businesses aim to create consistent experiences across different touchpoints like physical stores, online platforms, and customer support channels.
+This can be tough that’s why here’s a solution:

 • Tell your customers about your consistent brand values, tone, and customer service standards across all touchpoints.